FuNk-y0u/boltz/README.md

-# [⚡]Boltz v-0.2!
+# [⚡]Boltz v-0.1!

-Boltz is a free and open source spotify to mp3 converter api and website!
+Boltz is a free and open source spotify to mp3 converter api!
-[WEBSITE] for online conversion (uses boltz v-0.1) : [boltz](https://bolz.herokuapp.com)

-The idea and concept for [spotify_dl](https://github.com/SathyaBhat/spotify-dl) goes to the wrightfull owners and contributors of spotify_dl, boltz is just a api conversion of [spotify_dl](https://github.com/SathyaBhat/spotify-dl)

 Its a api based on [spotify_dl](https://github.com/SathyaBhat/spotify-dl).
-Boltz uses heavily customized and modified version of [spotify_dl](https://github.com/SathyaBhat/spotify-dl) specificly built for boltz website: [boltz website](https://boltz.herokuapp.com).
+Boltz uses heavily customized and modified version of [spotify_dl](https://github.com/SathyaBhat/spotify-dl).

 ## Documentation

 To use [⚡]Boltz api simply:

-## 1. configure boltz in config.py
+# 1. configure boltz in config.py
 ```python

 # Your Spotify Client Tokens